foundry-rs/starknet-foundry/docs/src/testing/testing.md

 ## Ignoring Some Tests Unless Specifically Requested

 Sometimes you may have tests that you want to exclude during most runs of `snforge test`.
-You can achieve it using `#[ignore]` - tests marked with this attribute will not be run by default.
+You can achieve it using `#[ignore]` - tests marked with this attribute will be skipped by default.

 ```rust
 #[test]